 As Wes Winkel, head of the Canadian Sporting Arms & Ammunition Association explained to Global News, some people in more remote parts of Canada are worried about virus-related disruptions to our food supply.
 And as a family living off the grid in Canada's subarctic Northwest Territories, we are among them.

 Growing up in Ontario, my dad hunted rabbits, partridge, and other small game for sport.
 (He was also an avid fisherman and my parents always had massive vegetable gardens.)
 However, we didn't rely on his hunting to feed our family.

-When we moved up to the Northwest Territories to live off grid, I decided to get my PAL - the Possession and Acquisition License required for firearms ownership and transport.
+When we moved up to the Northwest Territories to live off grid, I decided to get my PAL - the Possession and Acquisition License required for firearms ownership and transport in Canada.
 I wrote about it a few years ago in my post Tales of An Off Grid Mama.